Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

     BRepBuilderAPI_MakeSolid aSolid(aShell);
 ~~~~~

+@section OCCT_TOVW_SECTION_4a Mesh

+In addition to support of exact geometrical representation of 3D objects Open CASCADE Technology provides functionality to work with tessellated representations of the objects, in the form of mesh.

+Open CASCADE Technology mesh functionality provides:
+- data structures to store surface mesh data associated to shapes, and some basic algorithms to handle these data
+- data structures and algorithms to build surface triangular mesh from *BRep* objects (shapes).
+- tools to extend 3D visualization capabilities of Open CASCADE Technology with displaying meshes along with associated pre- and post-processor data.

+Additionally, Open CASCADE Technology includes two mesh converters:
+- VRML converter translates Open CASCADE shapes to VRML 1.0 files (Virtual Reality Modeling Language).
+Open CASCADE shapes may be translated in two representations: shaded or wireframe.
+A shaded representation present shapes as sets of triangles computed by a mesh algorithm while a wireframe representation present shapes as sets of curves.
+- STL converter translates Open CASCADE shapes to STL files.
+STL (STtereoLithography) format is widely used for rapid prototyping.

+Open CASCADE SAS also offers Advanced Mesh Products:
+- <a href="http://www.opencascade.org/support/products/omf">Open CASCADE Mesh Framework (OMF)</a>
+- <a href="http://www.opencascade.org/support/products/emesh">Express Mesh</a>

+Besides, we can efficiently help you in the fields of surface and volume meshing algorithms, mesh optimization algorithms etc. If you require a qualified advice about meshing algorithms, do not hesitate to benefit from the expertise of our team in that domain.

+The projects dealing with numerical simulation can benefit from using SALOME - an Open Source Framework for CAE with CAD data interfaces, generic Pre- and Post- F.E. processors and API for integrating F.E. solvers.

+Learn more about SALOME platform on http://www.salome-platform.org

+@subsection OCCT_TOVW_SECTION_4a_1 Shape Translation

+@subsubsection OCCT_TOVW_SECTION_4a_1_1 STL Format

+OCCT includes a module for translating OCCT shapes to STL (Stereolithography) format.
+STL is a format designed for rapid prototyping.
+It is intended to send geometric data (volumic) to stereolithography machines,
+which can read and interpret such data.
+These machines can transform a volumic model
+to a physical prototype made of plastic, by using laser to coagulate material,
+which corresponds to the volume, and set free the material around.
+STL defines these surfaces by triangles.
+Thus, no machining is required to switch from a virtual model to a physical one.

+Since STL files can only include solids described by their mesh structures,
+OCCT shapes, which are intended to be written, must be solids,
+components of solids or closed shells with a correct orientation.

+When translating shapes to STL format, remember that all references
+to shapes mean references to OCCT shapes unless otherwise explicitly defined.
+In addition, sets of faces or unclosed shells may also be translated but visualization in foreign viewers may be incorrect.

+@subsection OCCT_TOVW_SECTION_4a_1_2 VRML Format

+The Virtual Reality Modeling Language (VRML) is a language for describing multi-participant interactive simulations, virtual worlds networked via the Internet and hyperlinked with the World Wide Web.
+VRML is a format designed for animated visualization of solids.
+OCCT includes a module for translating OCCT shapes to VRML (Virtual Reality Modeling Language).
+OCCT shapes may be translated in two representations (states): shaded or wireframe.
+Since shaded VRML format files include only solids described by their mesh structures, the OCCT shapes intended to be written must be solids, components of solids or closed shells with a correct orientation.

+Please, note:

+  * all references to shapes indicate OCCT shapes unless otherwise explicitly stated;
+  * sets of faces or unclosed shells may also be translated to shaded VRML format but visualization with foreign viewers may be incorrect.

 @section OCCT_TOVW_SECTION_5 Visualization

 Visualization in Open CASCADE Technology is based on the separation of modeling data you want to display and select, and on the graphical presentation of its structure.